-Because our world is so computer-driven, it's probably not that surprising that your creditworthiness boils down to one number.
+Since our society is so automated, it should come as no surprise that your creditworthiness comes down to one number.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building your credit score.
-The original FICO was developed by Fair Isaac and Company.
+Each of the three credit reporting agencies has its own formula for building your credit score.
+The original FICO score was developed by Fair Isaac and Company.

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in calculating your score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate a score:

-- Payment History - Do you pay your bills on time?
+- History of Payments - Do you pay your bills on time?

-- Balances on your Credit Cards - How many accounts do you have?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-These factors are weighted differently depending on which formula the agency uses.
-Each formula produces a single number which varies slightly from one agency to another.
-FICO scores can be as low as 300 and as high as 800.
+These factors are weighted a little bit differently depending on which formula the agency uses.
+Each formula produces a single number which varies slightly by agency.
+Credit scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most home buyers will likely find their FICO scores above 620.
+Most folks getting a mortgage these days have a score above 620.

 Know your FICO

-Before you can improve your score, you have to get your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the company that offered the first FICO score, offers scores on myFICO.com.
-It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you must obtain your score and make sure that the credit reports from each reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and online tools that help you improve your credit score.

-You can get a federally-mandated free credit report every year from all three credit reporting agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.